 An auto accident can turn your life upside down in a number of ways.
 In addition to the shock and confusion of a sudden and unexpected impact, you may suffer immense physical pain and even long-term disability.
 To add insult to injury, you are likely to find medical bills rolling in just as your income declines due to lost work time.

-For many people, the most troubling aspect of this entire scenario is the sickening realization that all this hardship was the completely avoidable result of some else’s carelessness or even malevolence.
+For many people, the most troubling aspect of this entire scenario is the sickening realization that all this hardship was the completely avoidable result of someone else’s carelessness or even malevolence.
 When this happens, justice demands that you be fairly compensated.
-Don’t hesitate to speak with a highly skilled Colorado car accident lawyer at Mark S. Rubinstein, P.C. today.
+Don’t hesitate to speak with a highly skilled Colorado car accident attorney at Mark S. Rubinstein, P.C. today.

 Full Compensation is Your Legal Right